I’ve been thinking about heartbreak lately, not for any specific reason.

 I distinctly remember the moment I accepted the freedom to be weak.

-Sobbing on my bathroom floor, I folded the pile of red towels I had just dropped.
+Sobbing on my bathroom floor, I folded the red towels I had just dropped.

 Through my tears, I gasped for breath when the verse from 2 Corinthians came to mind.